-We are closely monitoring the potential impact of the coronavirus outbreak, and the associated restrictions on travel and work that have been implemented, on our business and pre-clinical and clinical trials.
+We continue to monitor the potential impact of the coronavirus outbreak, and any associated restrictions on travel and work that have been implemented, on our business and pre-clinical and clinical trials.
 The extent to which the coronavirus impacts us will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of the coronavirus and the actions to contain the coronavirus or treat its impact, among others.
-Over the coming weeks and months, we will continue to carefully monitor the situation with respect to each of our clinical trials and follow guidance from local and federal health authorities.
+We will continue to carefully monitor the situation with respect to each of our clinical trials and follow guidance from local and federal health authorities.

 COVID-19 may also affect employees of third-party contract research organizations and contract manufacturing organizations located in affected geographies that we rely upon to carry out our clinical trials.
-In addition, we have taken precautionary measures, and may take additional measures, intended to help minimize the risk of the virus to our employees, including temporarily requiring all employees to work remotely, suspending all non-essential travel worldwide for our employees, and discouraging employee attendance at industry events and in-person work-related meetings, which could negatively affect our business.
+For example, there were delays in laboratory analyses of patient samples due to pandemic related staffing issues at our contract research organizations.
+In addition, we have taken precautionary measures, and may take additional measures, intended to help minimize the risk of the virus to our employees.
+These have included mandating vaccines and mask use, temporarily requiring all non-essential employees to work remotely, suspending all non-essential travel worldwide for our employees, and discouraging employee attendance at industry events and in-person work-related meetings, which could negatively affect our business.
+We are adjusting and will adjust these measures as necessary and as we are able in the future to balance the needs of the business with the safety of our employees.

 We cannot presently predict the extent to which current or future business shutdowns and disruptions may impact or limit our ability of any of the third parties with which we engage to conduct business in the manner and on the timelines presently planned.
 Any such impacts or limitations could have a material adverse impact on our business and our results of operation and financial condition.
 While the potential economic impact brought by and the duration of the coronavirus outbreak may be difficult to assess or predict, a widespread pandemic could result in significant disruption of global financial markets, potentially reducing our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our common stock.
+In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our business and the price of our common stock.